AriFordsham/GHCWiki/proposal/monad-fail.md

 * Help!
 My code is broken because of a missing `MonadFail` instance!

   Here are your options:
   1. Write a `MonadFail` instance (and bring it into scope).
-The [http://hackage.haskell.org/package/fail fail] provides a forward-compatible `MonadFail` class for GHC versions prior to GHC 8.0
+The [fail package](https://hackage.haskell.org/package/fail) provides a forward-compatible `MonadFail` class for GHC versions prior to GHC 8.0
      ```haskell
      import Control.Monad
      -- Control.Monad.Fail import will become redundant in GHC 8.8+